-About the SEER-CAHPS Database
+About the SEER-CAHPS Data Resource

-Since 1997, CMS has sponsored annual administrations of the Medicare CAHPS surveys to assess the health care experiences of Medicare enrollees in Medicare Advantage (MA) and fee-for-service (FFS).
-The CAHPS surveys are some of the most widely used instruments for measuring US healthcare quality.
+Since 1997, CMS sponsors annual administrations of the Medicare CAHPS surveys to assess the health care experiences of Medicare enrollees in Medicare Advantage (MA) and fee-for-service (FFS).
+The CAHPS surveys are widely used instruments for measuring US healthcare quality.

 These data provide a rich opportunity for analyses of Medicare beneficiaries' experiences with their care at various stages of the cancer care continuum.
 Analyses from these data have the potential to fill an important gap in existing knowledge by enabling comparisons of patients' care experiences between MA and FFS beneficiaries and between patients with and without cancer.
 For Medicare FFS beneficiaries, the SEER-CAHPS data resource also allows for the evaluation of their health care utilization and costs of care through the linkage to Medicare claims.